juji-io/docs/docs/concept.md

 Topics are the primary building blocks of a REP driven conversation, which break up the chat into some groups of turns according to semantic affinity.
-The simplest topic may represent only one turn of the conversation, but many go deeper and branch into nested followup topics.
+The simplest topic may represent only one turn of the conversation, but may go deeper and branch into nested followup topics.

 Here is the definition of our first topic: